Britishvolt: Suspension of construction

 ISG suspended construction work at Blyth and largest shareholder Nadjari quit as CEO in August 2022 amid funding concerns; The Guardian said the project had been put on "life support" to cut spending while it looked to conclude its next round of funding.
 The company said: "We are ahead in our enabling works at the gigasite in Northumberland ... this has allowed us to now take the time to focus on the design work for the site and to reschedule some construction work so that we can optimise the build process for each of the project's four phases, to better source materials given current supply constraints because of the global economic situation, and to enhance our cost efficiencies."
 Manufacturing was then expected to start in mid-2025, some 18 months later than initially planned.

+Termination of construction of the Britishvolt factory was a contributory factor in the September 2024 collapse of ISG.